gjolleyrogers/gjolleyrogers.github.io/content/project/writing/Q2.md/index.md

 <img src="Elephant1.jpg" id="fig-elespan2" alt="Figure 4.2: This should also span the whole page, using a paragraph block style [Column Page].
 This method has the caveat that we cannot use an editor-embedded image as in Figure 4.1; only an Scrivener Binder document link to the file and direct pandoc markup…" />

-Ad pro quod definitiønem \[@crivellato2007\], mel no laudem delectus \[@siegel2015\], te mei prompta maiorum pønderum.
+Ad pro quod definitiønem ([Crivellato & Ribatti, 2007](#ref-crivellato2007)), mel no laudem delectus ([Siegel & Silins, 2015](#ref-siegel2015)), te mei prompta maiorum pønderum.
 Solum aeque singulis duo ex, est an iriure øblique.
 Volumus åntiøpam iudicåbit et pro, cibo ubique hås an?
 Cu his movet feugiåt pårtiendo!

 <img src="Elephant1.jpg" id="fig-elespan3" alt="Figure 4.3: This should span the page to the right in HTML.
 This uses a Section Type [Layout Page Right] to generate the correct markup by the compile format." />